ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-on_nass_benefits">Are you on National Asylum Support Service benefits?</h3>

 National Asylum Support Service (NASS) benefits are paid to eligible destitute asylum seekers as vouchers.
-Note that NASS benefits will only allow you to "passport" the means test if the matter is an immigration one.
+Note that NASS benefits will only allow someone to automatically qualify for legal aid through the means test if the matter is an immigration one.

 <h3 id="ecg-on_passported_benefits">Are you on any of these benefits?
 (Read out this list to client)</h3>